Robert Shetterly's Americans Who Tell The Truth

 Award-winning filmmaker, Richard Kane, has made a documentary about Robert Shetterly and Americans Who Tell the Truth.
 To learn more, go to: www.kanelewis.com.

 Most Recent Portraits

-Our full gallery now includes 250 portraits of American truth-tellers.
+Our full gallery now include more than 250 portraits of American truth-tellers.
 You can browse the full gallery.
 Or just begin your exploration by linking to a few of the most recent additions to the series here.